meetashish/RandInsideGeo/README.md

 # RandInsideGeo

-Its about generating random points inside two dimesnional geometery using distribution function.
+It is about generating random points inside two-dimensional geometry using distribution function.